 Sponsored in loving memory of Donald Love and Susan Love

-Provides support for survivors of the Holocaust, with monthly luncheon meetings and other social and cultural activities that offer opportunities to connect with other Survivors and family members.
-Gatherings often involve intergenerational settings, in which local high school-age students may visit with the Survivors and learn more about their stories.
+This monthly program provides support for Holocaust Survivors through luncheons, social outings, and cultural activities that offer opportunities to connect with other Survivors and their family members.
+Gatherings also involve intergenerational events, during which local middle school and high school students interact with the Survivors and learn more about their stories.

 This innovative workshop series offers trauma-informed therapeutic groups for South Jersey’s most isolated Holocaust Survivors in Vineland, New Jersey.
 Hope and Healing promotes participants’ dignity, strength, and empowerment by fostering an atmosphere of trust to express feelings and emotions; providing skills for coping with anxiety and stress; reducing feelings of isolation and loneliness; and empowering them to make choices by focusing on their abilities rather than their inabilities.
 Hope and Healing Vineland programs are funded in part by the Jewish Federation of Cumberland, Gloucester & Salem Counties.